Stationarity and elimination of imaginaries in stable and simple theories: Imaginaries

-Recall that an $\lingua$-theory $T$ has \textit{geometric elimination of imaginaries} if every imaginary $e$ is $\lingua$-interalgebraic with a real tuple $\bar{a}$.
-The theory has \textit{weak elimination of imaginaries} if additionally $e$ is definable over $\bar{a}$.
-If $T$ has weak elimination of imaginaries, for any real set $A$ holds $\acl_{\lingua}^{eq}(A)=\dcl_{\lingua}^{eq}(\acl_{\lingua}(A))$ and thus types over algebraically closed sets are stationary.
-By \cite[Proposition 3.1]{Y21Stationarity}, the stable theory $T$ has weak elimination of imaginaries if it has geometric elimination of imaginaries and types over real algebraically closed sets are stationary.
+Recall that an $\lingua$-theory $T$ has \textit{geometric elimination of imaginaries} if every imaginary $\alpha$ is $\lingua$-interalgebraic with a real tuple $\bar{a}$.
+The theory has \textit{weak elimination of imaginaries} if additionally $\alpha$ is definable over $\bar{a}$.
+If $T$ has weak elimination of imaginaries, then $\acl_{\lingua}^{eq}(A)=\dcl_{\lingua}^{eq}(\acl_{\lingua}(A))$ for every real set $A$, so types over real algebraically closed sets are stationary.
+By \cite[Proposition 3.4]{CF04Imaginaries}, a stable theory has weak elimination of imaginaries if it has geometric elimination of imaginaries and types over real algebraically closed sets are stationary.

 Delon showed in \cite[p.
 36]{D88Ideaux} that the theory $SCF_p^\infty$ does not have elimination of imaginaries.
-Her proof easily generalizes to show that not even geometric elimination holds.
-Assuming $T_0$ to have elimination of imaginaries, Pillay and Vassiliev showed in \cite[Lemma 3.3]{PV04Imaginaries} that the theory $T=T_0P$ of beautiful pairs of $T_0$ has geometric elimination of imaginaries if and only if no infinite group is definable in $T_0$.
-In particular, if $T_0$ is the theory of an infinite field, the theory $T=T_0P$ does not have geometric elimination of imaginaries.
+Her proof easily generalizes to show that geometric elimination also fails.
+A similar proof was given by Messmer and Wood \cite[Remark 4.3]{MW95der} to show that elimination of imaginaries fails in the theory $DCF_p$ of differentially closed fields of positive characteristic.
+Pillay and Vassiliev showed in \cite[Lemma 3.3]{PV04Imaginaries} with a different proof that whenever the stable nfcp theory $T_0$ has elimination of imaginaries, the theory $T=T_0P$ of beautiful pairs of $T_0$ has geometric elimination of imaginaries if and only if no infinite group is definable in $T_0$.
+In particular, the theory of proper pairs of algebraically closed fields does not have geometric elimination of imaginaries.

-The proof of Delon in \cite{D88Ideaux} can be rewritten in a modern way such that the general structure of the proof applies to both the theory $SCF_p^\infty$ and the theory $T_0P$.
-Moreover, we can show that even after adding a small set of parameters for a model $N$ to the language $\lingua$, these theories still do not have geometric elimination of imaginaries: